ACGaming/UniversalTweaks/README.md

 * **Growth Size:** Configurable growth height/length for sugar cane, cacti and vines
 * **Hardcore Buckets:** Prevents placing of liquid source blocks in the world
 * **Hide Personal Effect Particles:** Disables potion effect particles emitting from yourself
-* **Horizontal Collision Damage:** Applies horizontal collision damage to the player akin to elytra collision
 * **Husk & Stray Spawning:** Lets husks and strays spawn underground like regular zombies and skeletons
 * **Improve Barrier Particle Display:** Causes Barrier Particles to always be displayed to players in Creative mode
 * **Improve Language Switching Speed:** Improves the speed of switching languages in the Language GUI